DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: The Design Details of

 \etitle{Low-Confidence Full Review.} If $Conf(\mathcal{S}_1) < \theta_{conf}$, it signifies substantial ambiguity or disagreement among the candidates, making the top choice unreliable.
 It then triggers a full review pipeline.

-\stab(1) \textbf{Establish Unbalanced Cognitive Prior.} First, instead of a neutral pairwise comparison, the LLM is explicitly primed with a ``cognitive prior''.
-It is informed that, based on execution results, $\mathcal{S}_i$ has a higher prior confidence than $\mathcal{S}_j$.
-We instructs the LLM to select the higher-confidence candidate unless there is \textit{clear and compelling evidence} that it is incorrect or that the lower-confidence candidate is demonstrably superior.
+\stab\revA{(1) \textbf{Execution-Guided Prompting.}} \revA{Instead of a neutral comparison, we construct an asymmetric prompt guided by execution consensus.
+We identify the top-$K$ execution clusters and randomly select one representative SQL from each cluster to form the candidate set.
+The prompt explicitly injects the execution confidence as context (e.g., informing the LLM that Candidate A has higher execution confidence than Candidate B).
+We instruct the LLM to treat this high-confidence consensus as a prior, trusting it unless specific \textit{logical evidence}---such as a contradiction between the generated SQL and the user's natural language requirement---demonstrably proves it factually incorrect.}

-\stab(2) \textbf{Perform Pairwise Adjudication.} Next, the LLM performs pairwise comparisons for the top-$K$ candidates.
-To ensure reliability, we employ a \textit{self-consistency} mechanism.
-For each pair $(\mathcal{S}_i, \mathcal{S}_j)$, we sample multiple judgments and define the final stable vote, $V(\mathcal{S}_i, \mathcal{S}_j)$, as the majority outcome.
+\stab\revA{(2) \textbf{Perform Pairwise Adjudication.}} \revA{Next, the LLM performs pairwise comparisons for the top-$K$ candidates.
+To ensure reliability and mitigate the inherent stochasticity of LLM outputs, we employ a \textit{self-consistency} mechanism.
+For each pair $(\mathcal{S}_i, \mathcal{S}_j)$, we sample three independent judgments and define the final stable vote, $V(\mathcal{S}_i, \mathcal{S}_j)$, as the majority outcome.
 The vote $V(\mathcal{S}_i, \mathcal{S}_j)$ yields 1 if $\mathcal{S}_i$ is superior and 0 if $\mathcal{S}_j$ is superior.
-From these consistent pairwise results, we compute an aggregate win rate for each candidate $\mathcal{S}_i$ as its average score against all other competitors in the top-$K$ set:
+From these consistent pairwise results, we compute an aggregate win rate for each candidate $\mathcal{S}_i$ as its average score against all other competitors in the top-$K$ set:}

 \stab(3) \textbf{Calculate Final Score.} Finally, the decision is based on a confidence-aware score that combines the prior execution-based confidence with the LLM-adjudicated win rate:

 The query with the highest overall score, $\arg\max_{\mathcal{S}_i} Score(\mathcal{S}_i)$, is selected as the final SQL, $\mathcal{S}_{final}$.